cisagov/guacamole-packer/README.md

   Guacamole
 - `/guacamole/postgres_password`: The non-admin postgres password used by Guacamole
+- `/rdp/username`: The username for Guacamole to use when connecting to an instance via RDP
+- `/rdp/password`: The password for Guacamole to use when connecting to an instance via RDP
+- `/vnc/ssh/rsa_private_key`: The private SSH key to use for SFTP file transfer in Guacamole
+- `/vnc/username`: The username for Guacamole to use when connecting to an instance via VNC
+- `/vnc/password`: The password for Guacamole to use when connecting to an instance via VNC
+- `/vnc/sftp/windows_base_directory`: The base path for the SFTP directories that Guacamole will use when connecting to a Windows instance via VNC

 IMPORTANT: The account where your images will be built must have a VPC and a public subnet both tagged with the name "AMI Build", otherwise `packer`